 They’re very private and I wanted to respect that.

 Wanna bookmark Crystal’s story + work?
 Pin this:

 My father is a gardener.
 He loves flowers and talks about them endlessly.
 His obsession has rubbed off on me.
 I’m pretty sure one day we looked at hundreds of varieties of tulips together, detailing the minute differences between each one.
 It was amazing!
 He’s also a health food store owner and works way too much at the store.
 But, it’s what he’s passionate about.

 In the past few years, my dad has slowly begun to lose his ability to walk because of a rare, irreversible brain condition.
 He was always an amazing athlete and incredibly active.
 This has been a hard transition for him, but he still manages to get to the gym a few times a week.
 He loves it.
 It was difficult emotionally for me to see him struggling to walk, but it felt good to be there with him.
 To be fully present and to give him my time.

 My mother collects minerals and gemstones.
-She holds on to the past, looking at old photos and enjoying the beauty in sparkly things.
-It is beautiful.
+She holds onto the past, looking at old photos, and enjoying the beauty in sparkly things.
+It’s beautiful.
 It brings me to tears.
-She is our family historian.
+She’s our family historian.
 She’s always telling me stories about our distant relatives.
 My mom also has a really close relationship with my daughter.
 She watches her two days a week, which fills my heart with incredible gratitude and joy.

 Photos can bring so much joy, but sometimes I feel a sense of grief while I’m taking them, knowing that the moment won’t last.

-Crystal Buckey is a storytelling photographer and creative director based out of St. Louis, MO.
-She is passionate about capturing authentic moments for families.
+About Crystal: Crystal Buckey is a storytelling photographer and creative director based out of St. Louis, MO.
+She’s passionate about capturing authentic moments for families.
 Telling their unique story.
 The beautiful perfectly messy, real one.